 Aircraft are also subject to arrest, which is governed by the Civil Procedure Act.
 However, there are specific particularities under Spanish law and international conventions ratified by Spain that render the cautionary measure of arrest unattractive in practice.
 Article 132 of the Air Navigation Act establishes that the arrest of aircraft owned by air traffic companies may not interrupt the public service for which they are operating.
 The same rule is established under the Convention for the Unification of Certain Rules Relating to the Precautionary Arrest of Aircraft, adopted in Rome on 29 May 1933.

-Turning to the maritime sector, Spanish ports are receiving an increasing number of traffic containers and cruise passengers, consolidating their leading position within the Mediterranean region.
-With regard to the shipping financing industry, the fact that the new Spanish tax lease framework was upheld by the judgment of the EU General Court together with the approval of Royal Decree 874/2017, gives an optimistic view of the future.
+Turning to the shipping financing industry, the fact that the new Spanish tax lease framework was upheld by the judgment of the General Court of the European Union, together with the approval of Royal Decree 874/2017, provides an optimistic view of the future.

-In the railway sector, Spain has effected the transposition of the market pillar of the Fourth Railway Package, commencing with the approval of Royal Decree-Law 23/2018.
-Thus, passenger railway transport has been open to competition as of 1 January 2019, meaning that any railway company can request capacity for the working timetable starting on 14 December 2020.
+In the railway sector, Spain has transposed the market pillar of the Fourth Railway Package, commencing with the approval of Royal Decree-Law 23/2018.
+As a result, passenger railway transport has been open to competition since 1 January 2019, meaning that any railway company can request capacity in the working timetable starting on 14 December 2020.

-1 Carlos López-Quiroga is partner at Uría Menéndez.
-The author would like to thank his colleagues Isabel Aguilar, Luz Martínez de Azcoitia, Sofía Rodríguez, José Sánchez-Fayos and Nicolás Nägele, who also contributed to the production of this chapter.
+1 Carlos López-Quiroga is a partner at Uría Menéndez.
+The author thanks his colleagues Isabel Aguilar, Luz Martínez de Azcoitia, Sofía Rodríguez, José Sánchez-Fayos, Nicolás Nägele and Ibai Puente, who also contributed to this chapter.